 I sent my kids to school with a little box that I literally labeled, “Things you may need that Mom can’t squeeze through the phone.”
 Inside the box, I put all sorts of things from a tiny sewing kit to Tums.
-When my daughter got her first cold she was happy to find a thermometer, cold medicine and Vaseline for her chapped lips.
+When my daughter got sick with her first cold she was happy to find a thermometer, cold medicine, and Vaseline for her chapped lips.
 When my son got a stomach bug, he was thrilled to find Imodium in his box.
 All kinds of remedies come in sample size these days.
 In my experience, my kids and I have had great results taking Source Naturals Wellness Formula.
 It has been a strong herbal defense supplement in fighting an illness that was recommended to me by a local natural health food store.
 Two a day for prevention but when you feel yourself coming down with something, you take 6 in the morning and 6 in the evening for two days.
 It has worked amazingly well for most everyone I have recommended it to.

 Sometimes their sickness may need care beyond the treasure box.
 UCF’s Health Care Center is pretty comprehensive.
 There are even three satellite centers throughout campus.
-There is also a 24-hour Ask a Nurse Service.
-This page also lists places to go for emergency service.
+There is also a 24-hour Ask a Nurse Service, also lists places to go for emergency service.

 I highly recommend having your student fill out an Authorization to Release form when they begin college.
 Don’t wait until they are sick.
 There is nothing worse than calling to find out how a sick or injured (adult) student is and being told the doctor is not authorized to talk with you.
 They may want to get a free flu shot at the UCF Health Center too.
 CVS Minute Clinic and Walgreens Healthcare Clinic have locations locally where they can test for things like the flu or strep throat.
 Both allow them to go online to check the wait time and reserve a place in line.

-If your student needs to get into an orthopedic facility and cannot get into UCF’s Health Care Center, other options include Jewett Orthopedic which takes online appointments as well as walk-ins and Orlando Orthopedic Center.
+If your student needs to get into an orthopedic facility and cannot get into UCF’s Health Care Center, other options include Jewett Orthopedic which takes online appointments as well as walk-ins, and Orlando Orthopedic Center.
 Be sure to check before going as some orthopedic centers have closed temporarily during Covid-19.
 Also, be sure your student has a copy of their insurance card.

 With flu season upon us some students may want to get a flu shot.
 Read our blog on the flu season.
-This past year, my daughter got really sick twice; once with a bad flu and once for a bad virus.
-It was difficult to get an appointment during flu season (seems that most students and teachers all got hit with the flu).
+This past year, my daughter got really sick twice; once with the bad flu and once for a bad virus.
+It was difficult to get an appointment during flu season (it seems that most students and teachers all got hit with the flu).
 I would recommend your student getting the flu shot this year.
 Another consideration is to ask your family doctor for a recommendation of a general practitioner doctor in Orlando.
 Yes, your fees pay for the student health center but her now having an Orlando doctor will make getting an appointment a little easier.
 They are going to be at college for four years so establishing a relationship early may be worth it when the time comes that your student needs to be seen (although all bets are off when the flu season hits its peak).